 So, instead of focusing on the priority tasks, you are spending time deciding which of the email messages are important.
 Unfo5rtunately, when the email is the default communication medium in a company, long threaded email conversations become the norm for passing down the information to other people.

 Email communication can be complex and can cause misinterpretation of the message.
 Moreover, emotionally-driven emails complicate the message and if stressed, there is a high chance you will not be able to discern between important, less important, and not important email messages.

 Email communication can be demanding.
 People can be anxious and impatient, and more often than not you will be asked why aren't you replying.
 This is because every person believes that their message is the most important one you are going to receive, and they expect and demand an instant response.

-Email is not only controlling your time at work, it’s controlling your life.
+Email is not only controlling your time at work, but it’s also controlling your life.
 So, you must take control of it ASAP!

-Email still has its important place in the business world, but problems arise when email is understood as a solution for everything.
+Email still has an important place in the business world, but problems arise when the email is understood as a solution for everything.
 There are better creative alternatives to email that can help you improve internal communication and company culture.
-If you want to communicate more clearly, better prioritize your work day, and enhance relationships, email is not an option.
+If you want to communicate more clearly, better prioritize your workday, and enhance relationships, email is not an option.